aimukhin/debs/README.md

 ## Requirements
 The program is written in Python 3 and intended to be run by a web server as a WSGI application.
-It uses SQLite for data storage.
+If available, it uses SQLCipher for data storage.
+Otherwise, it defaults to plain SQLite.

 ## Install
 Arrange your web server to run the program as a WSGI application.
 Put